 The implementation timeline for this proposal is long-term (6+ years).
-VTA is the lead agency for the project.
 In-depth discussions and cooperation between VTA, Caltrans, and the County of Santa Clara is needed to move the proposal forward.
 Before VTA can consider moving this proposal forward, the agency is focusing on delivering Phases 3 and 4 (US 101 and SR-85) of the Express Lanes Program by 2021.